 Prior to his legal career, Mr. Cohen gained extensive professional experience in numerous technology areas, including electronics, optics, physics, communications, networks, cryptography, chemistry, mechanical devices, and software.
 He worked as a scientist at MagiQ Technologies, Inc. from 2000 to 2001, where he also acted as the liaison with outside counsel on patent and regulatory issues.
 From 2001 to 2004, he worked as a senior engineer at The MITRE Corporation.
 In addition, Mr. Cohen was a visiting scientist at New York University in 1999 and at the National Science Foundation FOCUS Center at the University of Michigan from 2004 to 2006.
 Mr. Cohen is also an inventor on two patents, one concerning efficient random number generation using optical detection and one concerning wavevector-division multiplexed optical communications and quantum cryptography.

 Mr. Cohen serves on the Publications Committee of the New York Intellectual Property Law Association (NYIPLA).
-For each issue of NYIPLA’s bi-monthly Bulletin publication, he writes a feature entitled “IP Media Links.”
+For NYIPLA’s bi-monthly Bulletin publication, he writes a regular feature entitled “IP Media Links.”

 In 2015, Mr. Cohen was named a BTI Client Service All-Star by corporate counsel in recognition of his excellence in client service.
 From 2012-2014, he was selected by Super Lawyers to the New York-Metro Rising Stars list for Intellectual Property Litigation.